 How I got from point A to point B involved tons of baby steps.
 I didn’t wake up one morning and decide to ditch my greasy biscuit in favor of green toast.
 I went from craving one to craving the other.
 But it didn’t happen overnight.

 If you’re worried that you’ll never be healthy because you love doughnuts and hate kale, don’t be.
 I promise you that the Oreos you can’t live without today can eventually become the apple slices you crave tomorrow . . . but only if “tomorrow” is code for “as long as it takes.”

 This distinction is the difference between success and failure.
-You have to learn how to enjoy kale (and if you never do, that’s fine!), not force yourself to eat it because you hate it.
+You have to learn how to enjoy kale (and if you never do, that’s fine!), not force yourself to eat it.
 To get used to a food, you have to incorporate it slowly into your routine and experiment with different ways of eating it.

-You do the opposite when you diet.
-You throw out the foods you love and make yourself eat the ones you hate — overnight.
+Dieting involves the opposite.
+You throw out the foods you love and make yourself eat the ones you hate – overnight.
 This all-or-nothing approach not only prevents you from making permanent changes, but it keeps you in a place of “I hate kale,” which means you are not likely to ever make it part of your diet.